Catherine Monk, PhD

 Research Scientist VI, New York State Psychiatric Institute

 Co-Director, Domestic Violence Initiative, Department of Psychiatry, CUMC

 Catherine Monk holds a joint appointment as an Associate Professor in the Departments of Psychiatry, and Obstetrics & Gynecology.
 Reflecting the interdisciplinary nature of her research, she is affiliated with two divisions in Psychiatry: Behavioral Medicine and Developmental Neuroscience.
-She is Director for Research at the Women’s Program, as well as Co–Director of the Sackler Parent–Infant Project and of the Domestic Violence Initiative.
+She is Director for Research at the Women’s Program and Co–Director of the Domestic Violence Initiative.
 After completing her NIH post–doctoral fellowship in the Psychobiolgoical Sciences at Columbia in 2000, Dr. Monk joined the faculty and established the Perinatal Pathways Laboratory.
 She also maintains a clinical practice primarily focused on treating women during the perinatal period.